NYULibraries/figs/README.md

 That's pretty handy, but `.travis.yml` is checked into your repo so for open source apps, this puts your private configurations out in the wild.

-Fortunately, Travis recently enabled [encrypted `env` configuration](https://github.com/travis-ci/travis-core/pull/45).
+Fortunately, Travis recently enabled [secure env configuration](https://github.com/travis-ci/travis-core/pull/45).
 The process of manually encrypting your `env` is pretty convoluted, but don't worry… **Figaro will do it for you!**

 If your app is already on Travis and using Figaro, just: